RocketRace/rocketrace.github.io/calendar/index.md

 *Want to integrate your time tables neatly into your favorite calendar app?
 You're in the right place!*

+*Make sure to open this page on your computer.*

 ## [Get your calendar here!](get)

 ## [Here's some guides on how to use this website!](guides)